 In our daily life, more and more people love drinking tea, for tea not only has rich and wonderful taste, but also has a beneficial effect on the our body.
 Tea is good, but is it good that we use tea instead of water or even only drink tea?
 Let’s analyze this question from the scientific point of view.

 Tea is one of the healthiest and delicious beverages you can have on a daily basis.
 There are so many different types of teas available and they have varying ranges of caffeine in them.
-While in your average cup of coffee you will get about 110mg of caffeine, giving you a good boost.
-The average caffeine amount in tea can be affected by steeping time, blends, and of course the kind of tea you are drinking.
+The average caffeine amount in tea can be affected by brewing method, parts of the tea plant, fermentation and roasting process, blends, and of course the kind of tea you are drinking.